 The use of cardiac glycosides, such as digitalis in patients with cor pulmonale has been controversial, and the beneficial effect of these drugs is not as obvious as in the setting of left heart failure.
 Nevertheless, studies have confirmed a modest effect of digitalis on the failing right ventricle in patients with chronic cor pulmonale.

-The diagnosis and management of cor pulmonale is by an interprofessional team that consists of a cardiologist, internist, radiologist, pulmonologist and an intensivist.
+The diagnosis and management of cor pulmonale are by an interprofessional team that consists of a cardiologist, internist, radiologist, pulmonologist and intensivist.
 The treatment is aimed primarily at treating the underlying condition; the aim is improving oxygenation and right ventricular (RV) function by increasing RV contractility and decreasing pulmonary vasoconstriction.
 The outlook for patients with cor pulmonale is dependent on the primary condition, which if not controlled, leads to a poor outcome.
-Most of the patients who do recover have a long protracted course marked by relapse of symptoms.
+Most of the patients who do recover have a long protracted course marked by the relapse of symptoms.
 The quality of life for most patients is poor.
 (Level V)

 |||Vieira JL,Távora FRF,Sobral MGV,Vasconcelos GG,Almeida GPL,Fernandes JR,da Escóssia Marinho LL,de Mendonça Trompieri DF,De Souza Neto JD,Mejia JAC, Chagas Cardiomyopathy in Latin America Review.
 Current cardiology reports.
 2019 Feb 12; [PubMed PMID: 30747287]|

 |||George PM,Patterson CM,Reed AK,Thillai M, Lung transplantation for idiopathic pulmonary fibrosis.
 The Lancet.
 Respiratory medicine.
 2019 Feb 6; [PubMed PMID: 30738856]|